 If a club is traveling using club fundraised money, they must still complete a non-SCC funded trip request found on IM Leagues.
-Since there is no payment being made for this travel, this form is due one week before travel.
+This form is due 15 business days before travel.

 Travel Packet

 Whenever a club is traveling, a travel packet will be created and available in the club's mailbox 2 days before traveling.
 The travel packet will include: